Derick Brownell

-Derick Brownell is a retired American soccer defender who played professionally in the USISL and World Indoor Soccer League.
+Derick Brownell is an American retired soccer defender who played professionally in the USISL and World Indoor Soccer League.

 Youth

-Born in New York, Brownell grew up in Arizona, graduating from Brophy College Preparatory.
+Born in New York, Derick Brownell, grew up in Arizona, graduating from Brophy College Preparatory.
 After participating as a member of the 1990 Brophy team which finished runner-up in the Arizona state soccer final, Brownell attended Santa Clara University where he played on the men's soccer team from 1992 to 1995 and graduated with a bachelor's degree in economics.
 He is currently married to Megan Brownell and has two children.

 Professional

 On March 4, 1996, the San Jose Clash selected Brownell in the second round (thirteenth overall) of the 1996 MLS College Draft.
 The Clash sent him on loan to the California Jaguars of the USISL for the entire season.
 He was selected to the USISL All Select Team with the Jaguars.
 When the Clash released Brownell at the end of the season, the Carolina Dynamo signed him for the 1997 USISL season, but released Brownell in May 1997.
 He then signed with the Charleston Battery where he played until 2000.
 Brownell also played for the Arizona Thunder in the World Indoor Soccer League.